Magnetism in Gemstones

 (Nigeria, 2.77ct., Weak, SI <20)

-In idiochromatic gems such as blue Turquoise, copper induces weak to moderate magnetic attraction because copper within copper salts is in high concentrations (about 6% by weight).
+In idiochromatic gemstone species such as blue Turquoise, copper induces weak to moderate magnetic attraction because copper within copper salts is in high concentrations (about 6% by weight).
 However, the strong magnetic attraction we often find in allochromatic Paraiba Tourmalines is due entirely to manganese.
-In Paraiba gems, manganese is frequently present in much higher concentrations than copper (up to 6% manganese oxide by weight).
+In Paraiba Tourmaline gems, manganese is frequently present in much higher concentrations than copper (up to 6% manganese oxide by weight).
 Iron is found only as a trace element in Paraiba Tourmalines, and such an extremely low level of iron is not magnetically detectable.